elimuldoon12345-tech/safestroke-website/HERO-CTA-README.md

 - [ ] Dynamic month displays correctly
 - [ ] CTA button clicks track in analytics
-- [ ] Mobile layout doesn't clip or overflow
+- [ ] Mobile layout doesn't clip or overflow (test at 320px)
 - [ ] Wave divider scales properly
 - [ ] Focus states are visible
-- [ ] Family savings link works
+- [ ] Family savings note present and mentions all programs & package sizes
 - [ ] Card policy toggle functions
 - [ ] Lighthouse Accessibility ≥ 95
+- [ ] No guarantee language remains
+- [ ] Card width constrained to 420-480px

 ## Maintenance Notes

 1. To change the trial policy, modify `REQUIRE_CARD_FOR_TRIAL` in the inline script
 2. To update tracking events, edit the analytics section in the script
 3. The wave SVG can be customized by editing the path data
-4. Family savings text should match actual pricing page offers
+4. Family savings text is fixed: "10% off each additional package after the first—all programs & package sizes"
+5. Results disclaimer is included in list title to avoid guarantee claims

 ## Browser Support